Iva Jovic: Career

-Junior years
+Juniors

 Jovic won the U14 singles event at the Orange Bowl in December 2021.

 She was runner-up at the inaugural International Junior Championships held at the site of the Indian Wells Open in March 2023, being defeated by Clervie Ngounoue in the final.

-Alongside compatriot Tyra Caterina Grant she won the doubles at the Orange Bowl in Plantation, Florida in 2022 and again in 2023 when they defeated top-seeded Czech paring of Alena Kovackova and Laura Samsonova.
+Alongside Tyra Caterina Grant, she won the doubles at the Orange Bowl in Plantation, Florida, in 2022 and again in 2023 when they defeated top-seeded Czech paring of Alena Kovačková and Laura Samsonova.
 Grant, Jovic and Alanis Hamilton played as part of the victorious American team at the 2023 Junior Billie Jean Cup, winning the tournament without dropping a set.
 In her singles matches, Jovic only lost 26 games in total during her 12 sets played.

-With Grant she won the final of the girls' doubles draw at the 2024 Australian Open.
+Partnering again with Grant, Jovic won the final of the girls' doubles draw at the 2024 Australian Open.
 The pair did not drop a set in the tournament.
 The pair also reached the final of the girls' doubles at the 2024 French Open.
 Jovic and Grant won the girls' doubles title at the 2024 Wimbledon Championships.
 She reached the semi finals of the girls' singles at the 2024 US Open.

-2022–2023: Professional debut, first title
+2022–23: Professional debut, first ITF Circuit title

 In June 2022, Jovic made her professional debut as a wildcard at the 15k SoCal Pro Circuit Jack Kramer Club event in Los Angeles, where she reached the final.
 In October 2023, she won her first title at the 25k Ascension Project Women's Open in Redding.